 Mean score of companies in the Lead, Zinc, and Tin Processing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Syrah Resources Limited's score of 8 is higher than 68% of the industry.
+Syrah Resources Limited's score of 0 is lower than 100% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-Syrah Resources Limited is not committed to any reduction initiatives we track.
+Syrah Resources Limited is not participating in any of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.